kmoad/open-cravat-dxapp/Readme.md

 dx build open-cravat
 ```

-On the DNAnexus platform GUI, the applet will appear at the top level of your projects files.
-To run it, simply click the applet.
+On the DNAnexus platform GUI, the applet will appear at the top level of your project's files.

-The applet can also be run using [`dx run`](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities#run)

-To update the applet, run the `-f` flag to `dx build`.
+To update the applet, add the `--overwrite` or `-f` flag to `dx build`.

 ```
-dx build -f open-cravat
+dx build --overwrite open-cravat
 ```

 ## Running

+To run the applet in the GUI, simply find the applet in your project's files and click it.

+The applet can also be run from a terminal using [`dx run`](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities#run)

 For documentation of the app, and a detailed explanation of parameters, see the main app readme at [`open-cravat/Readme.md`](./open-cravat/Readme.md)